-Avada is compatible with WooCommerce and includes full design integration as well as custom shortcodes.
+Avada is fully compatible with WooCommerce and includes full design integration, as well as custom WooCommerce Elements.
 To get started with creating your online shop, you need to install the free WooCommerce Plugin.
 This documentation on using WooCommerce is the very basic information you need to get started.
-Please take a look at the important links below that have additional information about using WooCommerce.
+Please take a look at the important links below that have extensive information about using WooCommerce.

 How To Install WooCommerce